 Glomerular filtration rate (GFR) is the best overall index of kidney function.
 Normal GFR varies according to age, sex, and body size, and declines with age.
-The National Kidney Foundation recommends using the CKD-EPI Creatinine Equation (2009) to estimate GFR.
+The National Kidney Foundation recommends using the CKD-EPI Creatinine Equation (2021) to estimate GFR.
+More information regarding this recommendation may be found here.

 NKF and the American Society of Nephrology have convened a Task Force to focus on the use of race to estimate GFR.
 Read more about the task force here.